LEGAL ANALYSIS

 Our study seeks to understand the complexity of the agricultural labor system and its relation to the health of workers in this industry by analyzing how various laws and practices affect the respiratory health of migrant farmworkers.
 Currently, little analytical evidence exists comparing the effectiveness of specific interventions aimed at protecting the health of farmworkers.

-We are examining how the interplay of public health, labor, and employment immigration laws create vulnerabilities among migrant farmworkers, explaining why and how they experienced disproportionately high rates of COVID-19 compared to other workers.
+We are examining how the interplay of public health, labor, and employment immigration laws creates vulnerabilities among migrant farmworkers, explaining why and how they experienced disproportionately high rates of infectious respiratory illness compared to other workers.

 Our goal is to discern changes in law, policies, and employer rules that would be most effective in combating the spread of infectious respiratory diseases among farmworkers in the future.